wbotelhos/raty/README.txt

  *	noRatedMsg:   'not rated yet',                                 // A hint for no rated elements when it's read-only.
  *	number:       5,                                               // Number of star.
  *	path:         'img,                                            // Path of images.
+ *	iconRange:    []                                               // A range of custom icons that you can set.
  *	readOnly:     false,                                           // read-only or not.
  *	scoreName:    'score',                                         // The name of target score.
  *	showCancel:   false,                                           // Show a button to cancel the rating or not.